Hackpen White Horse: Origins and early history

 The origin of the horse is uncertain, and is sometimes said to be the only 19th century white horse to have little of its history known.
 It is generally regarded that the horse was cut in 1838 by Henry Eatwell, a parish clerk of Broad Hinton, assisted by a local pub landlord.
 It is said to commemorate the coronation of Queen Victoria.

+The original Litlington White Horse is often regarded as the 'sister horse' to the Hackpen White Horse, both having been initially cut in 1838 to honour the coronation of Queen Victoria and were of broadly similar proportions.